Why Rental Income Protection Matters

 Costs and Premium Ranges in the UK

-The cost of rent guarantee insurance in the UK varies based on the level of cover, monthly rent value, and policy features.
+The cost of landlord rent guarantee insurance in the UK varies based on the level of cover, monthly rent value, and policy features.
 On average, premiums range between £120 and £250 per year.
 Policies bundled with legal cover or low excess terms may cost slightly more.

 While the annual premium is an additional outlay, it often proves worthwhile if even a single issue arises.
 The peace of mind that comes with knowing rental income is protected often outweighs the cost, especially in uncertain markets or when letting to less-established tenants.